juancamilo399/TallerClientServer/README.md

 Application deployed in heroku: [here](https://hidden-caverns-54395.herokuapp.com/index.html)

+The goal of this workshop is to write a web server using java that supports multiple requests in a row.
+The server should return all requested static files, including html pages and images.
+A web page will be built using javascript to test the server.

 ## Getting Started

 The following instructions will allow you to have a copy of the project and run it on your machine.